johncarney/pikelet/README.md

 Note that the type signature is described as a field like any other, but it must have the name `type_signature`.

-Each record type is described in `record` statements which take the record's type signature as a parameter and a block describing its fields.
+Each record type is described using `record` statements, which take the record's type signature as a parameter and a block describing its fields.

 When we parse the data, we end up with this: